Forskolin: Biosynthesis

 The heterocyclic ring is synthesized after the formation of the trans-fused carbon ring systems formed by a carbocation mediated cyclization.
 The remaining tertiary carbocation is quenched by a molecule of water.
 After deprotonation, the remaining hydroxy group is free to form the heterocyclic ring.
 This cyclization can occur either by attack of the alcohol oxygen onto the allylic carbocation formed by loss of diphosphate, or by an analogous S_{N}2'-like displacement of the diphosphate.
 This forms the core ring system A of forskolin.

-The remaining modifications of the core ring system A can putatively be understood as a series of oxidation reactions to form a poly-ol B which is then further oxidized and esterified to form the ketone and acetate ester moieties seen in forskolin.
-However, because the biosynthetic gene cluster has not been described, this putative synthesis could be incorrect in the sequence of oxidation/esterification events, which could occur in almost any order.
+The remaining modifications of the core ring system A can putatively be understood as a series of cytochrome P450 oxidation reactions to form a polyol which is then further oxidized and esterified to form the ketone and acetate ester moieties seen in forskolin.
+The full set of nine biosynthetic genes has been expressed in yeast in 2017.

 Weight loss

 Although forskolin has been used in preliminary weight loss research, the low quality of the studies and inconclusive results prevented any determination of effects.
+Subsequent laboratory studies have suggested that while forskolin treatment may be an effective avenue for preventing or mitigating diet-induced obesity, this is heavily dependent on the bioavailability of forskolin.
+Injectable delivery of forskolin-based nanomedicines has shown effective at protecting from the obesogenic effects of high-fat diet in laboratory animals.